What Does Traditional Media Mean in Book Marketing?

-It’s a new time; a new frontier for book marketing.
+It’s a much expanded time of opportunity for book marketing that includes traditional media and so much more.
 Lines are blurred, new media has exploded, and blended media is rampant.
-There’s Internet TV, Internet radio, interactive blog tours, TV shows played on satellite radio, radio shows on TV, social media and on and on.
-And of course, almost every radio or TV interview, or newspaper or magazine article ends up on the Internet, where it essentially stays forever!
+There’s Internet TV, Internet radio, interactive blog tours, TV shows played on satellite radio, and radio shows on TV, social media, and on and on.
+And of course, almost every radio or TV interview, or newspaper or magazine article ends up on the Internet, where it stays forever.

-So what does this mean for authors promoting their books?
-The bottom line is that it’s all good!
-More media options mean more venues for promotion.
-Moreover, it means that much of traditional media has been enhanced to have even a greater impact.
-For example, a traditional TV interview on a local or national shows airs as usual, and then a link to that interview almost always appears on the station’s or show’s website.
-Then, that link is used to populate social media sites
+So what does it mean for authors promoting their books?
+The bottom line is that it’s all good.
+More media options mean more avenues for author promotion.
+Moreover, it means that much of traditional media has been enhanced to have even a more significant impact.
+For example, a conventional TV interview on a local or national show airs as usual.
+Then a link to that interview almost always appears on the station’s or show’s website.
+Then, that link is used to populate social media sites.

-Opportunities like Internet radio and TV have served to expand the platforms for traditional media – a perfect example of technological progress enhancing older modes of communication.
+Opportunities like Internet radio and TV have expanded traditional media platforms – a perfect example of technological progress enhancing conventional modes of communication.

-Think about it: That traditional radio or TV interview, or newspaper or magazine article, is seen or read when the piece is aired or published, then becomes available to an unlimited audience on the Internet, and then, again, gets circulated through social media platforms.
+Think about it: a traditional radio or TV interview, or newspaper or magazine article, is seen or read when the piece is aired or published, becomes available to an unlimited audience on the Internet, and then is circulated more through social media platforms.

-“Old school” publicity via traditional media coverage isn’t old and it isn’t dying.
-In fact, traditional media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when it comes to spreading the word about a book or author and sparking book sales
+Conventional book publicity via traditional media coverage isn’t passe, and it isn’t dying.
+Media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when combined with online exposure to spread the word about a book or author and spark sales.